PandiMusR/PyTel-Apricots/README.md

 # PyTel-Apricots

-Python script uses  `psutil` and `telebot` libraries to monitor system resources and send the data to a Telegram bot.
+This Python script uses the `psutil` and `telebot` libraries to monitor system resources and send the data to a Telegram bot.

 ## Features